Last updated: 05/01/2021

 1. Check whether there are “virtual viewings” available

-Sometimes if you use a house hunting site like rightmove.co.uk you may have the option to do a “virtual viewing.”
+Luckily house viewings are still going ahead, even if you’re in tier 4.
+But if you don’t want a physical viewing, many lettings agents and house hunting sites like rightmove.co.uk are now giving prospective buyers and renters the option to do a “virtual viewing.”
 This feature allows you to do a walkthrough of prospective properties from the comfort of your own home, so check whether this option is available before booking a viewing.

 The great thing about a “virtual viewing” is that it allows you to eliminate any properties that aren’t right straight away so you don’t have to attend any unnecessary viewings.